haerimhwang/haerimhwang.github.io/_rposts/2021-03-12-mixed-effects-model-vs-anova.md

     <br>

-  - Here, the underlined intercept means a grand mean of the z-scores of my data. (cf. In the model built by a dummy coding, the intercept value indicates the mean of a certain condition/level that was automatically set as a reference level/condition.
+  - Here, the intercept means a grand mean of the z-scores of my data. (cf. In the model built by a dummy coding, the intercept value indicates the mean of a certain condition/level that was automatically set as a reference level/condition.
 Such a model built in R takes whatever comes first in the alphabet to be the reference level/condition.)

     <br>